 As a recipient of Form 1099-MISC, you are required to report the income received on your tax return.
 Here are the steps you need to follow to file the form:

-Step 1: Obtain a copy of the form
+Step 1: Get your hands on the form

-You should receive a copy of Form 1099-MISC from the person or entity that paid you by January 31st of the year following the tax year in question.
-If you don't receive the form, reach out to the payer to request a copy.
+You should have received a copy of Form 1099-MISC from whoever paid you by January 31st of the year following the tax year you're filing for.
+If you haven't gotten it yet, just give 'em a shout and ask for a copy.

-Include the total amount of miscellaneous income reported on Form 1099-MISC on your tax return.
-You'll need to use the information from the form to calculate your tax liability and report the appropriate amount on the appropriate line of your tax return.
+Time to report your total miscellaneous income on Form 1099-MISC on your tax return.
+Use the info on the form to figure out how much you owe, and make sure you report it on the right line in your tax return.